#MHAW: How to ask for help with your mental health – before you hit breaking point

 - Charities and Helplines

-When is best for you to approach having a conversation?
+When and where is best for you to have a conversation?

 Why do you feel this way?

 Be honest with yourself by giving headspace for self-awareness ahead of reaching out to someone.
-Writing down your feelings is a good way to be able to communicate to someone else what is happening for you.
-I still do this when I have my GP appointment check-ups for my panic disorder medication and it helps me to remember everything.
-A good activity is to spend two minutes writing down all the things in your head that are bothering you.
+Writing down your feelings is a good way to be able to communicate what is happening for you.
+I still do this when I have GP check-ups for my panic disorder medication and it helps me to remember everything.
+Spend two minutes writing down all the things in your head that are bothering you.
 Then start to focus on what is in your control and out of your control.
+Think about what support you might need when asking for help.

 How do you think the person could help?

-If you need emergency support you can call the Samaritans 24 hours a day: 116 123
+If you need emergency support, call The Samaritans 24 hours a day: 116 123